marekjm/diaspy/README.md

 developers who want to use only part of the interface and create derivative works from it.

-Developrs who don't like the design of `diaspy` and want to create something better can use only `diaspy.connection.Connection()` object as it is capable of doing everything.
+Developers who don't like the design of `diaspy` and want to create something better can use only `diaspy.connection.Connection()` object as it is capable of doing everything.
 Other modules are just layers that provide easier access to parts of the Diaspora\* API.